 A: Absolutely!
 This is actually really easy to do.
 To get to GPT-3 175B davinci model standards (and above), you’ll need the following:

-- Staffing: For training, you’ll need access to the smartest PhD-level data scientists in the world.
-OpenAI paid their Chief Scientist Ilya Sutskever $1.9 million dollars per year (USD) in 2016, and they have a team of 120 people.
+2. Staffing: For training, you’ll need access to the smartest PhD-level data scientists in the world.
+OpenAI paid their Chief Scientist Ilya Sutskever $1.9 million dollars per year (USD) in 2016, and they now have a a very large team.
 Perhaps budget >$200 million for staffing the first year.

 Q: Is ChatGPT copying data?